Master of Arts in Occupational Therapy: The Two-Year, Entry-Level Professional Program

 Admission Criteria and Prerequisites

-- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section and 144 on the quantitative section.
+- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section, a 144 on the quantitative section, and a 3.5 on the analytical writing section.
 If the GRE was taken before August 1, 2011, use the GRE Concordance Scale to determine whether your verbal and quantitative scores meet the minimum. *

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.

 - Submit a personal statement in response to the following prompt: Please describe a significant experience, achievement or personal characteristic that demonstrates why you would be an effective occupational therapist.
 Please include your understanding of occupational therapy in your essay.
 Note: To address this prompt, in the supporting documents, please upload a double-spaced essay which does not exceed 600 words.